lennartkerkvliet/statutes/statutes.md

 None of the auditors shall have been a member of the previous Bureau or have been employed by IFLRY during the previous Bureau term.

 # Ombudsperson
 The ombudsperson shall monitor any cases of disagreement or conflict, ill-treatment, abuse of power and authority, exploitation of working staff, and misrepresentation of the resolutions and manifesto within any part of the Federation.
-It shall therefore serve as guardian to protect the interests of the federation and all its associated individuals within the day-to-day proceedings of the Bureau, Office, and Auditors (as well as non-statutory bodies, such as Programme Managers) and to serve as an independent body of negotiation and mediation.
+It shall therefore serve as guardian to protect the interests of the Federation and all its associated individuals within the day-to-day proceedings of the Bureau, Office, and Auditors (as well as non-statutory bodies, such as Programme Managers) and to serve as an independent body of negotiation and mediation.
 The role of the Ombudsperson is bound by strict rules of confidentiality and shall be executed with full integrity, impartiality, and with respect to due process, dignity, and liberal value.
 The ombudsperson shall produce an annual report presented at the General Assembly.
 The Ombudsperson shall be a member of the Committee of Discipline and Arbitrage nominated by the Committee of Discipline and Arbitrage

 # Committee of Discipline and Arbitrage

-(1) The Discipline and Arbitrage Committee shall be composed of three members selected by the Bureau and approved by the General Assembly for a two-year mandate.
+(a) The Discipline and Arbitrage Committee shall be composed of three members selected by the Bureau and approved by the General Assembly for a two-year mandate.
-(2) The chairperson of the committee shall be elected by its members.
+(b) The chairperson of the committee shall be elected by its members.
 The Committee will decide its own rules of procedure.
 The committee shall present their rules of procedure to the General Assembly for approval.
-(3) The Discipline and Arbitrage Committee shall be competent for any disciplinary issue not falling within the scope of Rules 2.3, 2.4, and 4 of the Statutes and Rules of Procedure, for any dispute between two member organisations, for any dispute between the Bureau and a member of IFLRY, and for a dispute between participants of an official IFLRY events.
+(c) The Discipline and Arbitrage Committee shall be competent for any disciplinary issue not falling within the scope of Rules 2.3, 2.4, and 4 of the Statutes and Rules of Procedure, for any dispute between two member organisations, for any dispute between the Bureau and a member of IFLRY, and for a dispute between participants of an official IFLRY events.
-(4) In order to legitimately deliberate about a case, the Discipline and Arbitrage Committee must be called upon by the Bureau, by a member organisation, by a participant of an official IFLRY event, or by the Ombudsperson.
+(d) In order to legitimately deliberate about a case, the Discipline and Arbitrage Committee must be called upon by the Bureau, by a member organisation, by a participant of an official IFLRY event, or by the Ombudsperson.
-(5) The committee may impose sanctions other than expulsion at its own initiative on members of member organsations or on a participant of an official FILRY event, and may arbitrate any conflict submitted to its competence provided that the two parties concerned agree on the arbitrage procedure proposed by the committee.
+(e) The committee may impose sanctions other than expulsion at its own initiative on members of member organsations or on a participant of an official FILRY event, and may arbitrate any conflict submitted to its competence provided that the two parties concerned agree on the arbitrage procedure proposed by the committee.
-(6) Members of the committee cannot be members of the Bureau or internal auditors.
+(f) Members of the committee cannot be members of the Bureau or internal auditors.

 # Code of Conduct
 The General Assembly shall approve a Code of Conduct.
 The approved Code of Conduct shall be added to the appendix of the Statutes and Rules of Procedures.